shabbyrobe/tempe/README.rst

 It allows you to include the tag opener (``{{``) in your output like so::

     {!{!

+You do not need to escape single curly braces.

 Whitespace-only tags and empty tags are allowed.
 This can be used for basic whitespace control::